 You could argue that the moral of this story is “no good deed goes unpunished.”
 A mouse asks a young boy for a cookie.
 But when he gets that cookie, he then needs a glass of milk, and then a straw, and so on.
 It’s never too early to teach your kids about the slippery slope — and why you shouldn’t feed mice.

-64. A Sick Day for Amos McGee by Philip and Erin Stead (ages 4-8)
+64. A Sick Day for Amos McGee by Philip C. Stead and Erin E. Stead (ages 4-8)

 Zookeeper Amos McGee is a busy guy: from playing chess with the elephants to reading stories to the owls, his schedule is simply jam-packed.
 But what happens when he wakes up with a cold and can’t go to work?
 Well, his animal friends will just have to come to him instead.